fergusweb/tailored-tools/readme.txt

 == Description ==

 This plugin contains helper classes used to build custom forms.
-It's built by [Tailored Web Services](http://www.tailored.com.au "Tailored Web Services") for use on our sites, but anyone is welcome to use it.
+It's built by [Tailored Media](http://www.tailoredmedia.com.au "Tailored Media") for use on our sites, but anyone is welcome to use it.

+NOTE: I would discourage installing this on new sites.
+With Gutenberg & form builder plugins, everything can be done better.

 This plugin comes with a basic contact form.
 You can write additional plugins to extend & create more forms.
 If you are not comfortable writing PHP code, then this plugin is probably not right for you.